NightB1ade/RolePlayingGames/Shadowrun/5e/ShadowrunUK/AdventureLog/SWATingUp.md

 <!-- -->

 - Jack and Sanguine’s mini-helicopter follows along with seb until they land
-- Jack and Seb go to meet the johnson together- successful hand off
+- Jack and Seb go to meet the Johnson together- successful hand off
 - Seb tries to persuade Jack to rejoin.
 Again.
 - Telling Seb about his teammates